mtch99/Ballerz/README.md

             - [x] Add find your friends screen to create profile stack
                 - [x] Test:
                     - [x] Log the input and output of the controller sendFriendshipRequests function
-            - [x] Refactor the IDefineUsernameScreenNavigation COntroller to go to the IFindYourFriendsScreen after Username is defined^
+            - [x] Refactor the IDefineUsernameScreenNavigation COntroller to go to the IFindYourFriendsScreen after Username is defined

+- [x] MyProfileScreen
+* [x] Fix: GroupChatPicture does not display

+Next:
+- [ ] Invite your friends after finf Your friends
+- [ ] Add place
+- [ ] Add Profile Picture